A recent study examined recent studies and concluded there have been way too many studies recently.

 "The decay is getting faster and faster, indicating that scholars “forget” more easily papers now than in the past.
 We found that this has to do with the exponential growth in the number of publications, which inevitably accelerates the turnover of papers, due to the finite capacity of scholars to keep track of the scientific literature."

-The study concludes that the over-saturation of studies could account for why modern humans basically have the attention span of a goldfish
+The study concludes that the over-saturation of studies could account for why modern humans basically have the attention span of a goldfish.

 Clearly, another study could be needed.